firefly-cpp/tcx-test-files/README.md

 ## What are .tcx files?

-[TCX](https://fileinfo.com/extension/tcx) is a file extension used for sports sessions records developed by (Garmin)[https://www.garmin.com/].
+[TCX](https://fileinfo.com/extension/tcx) is a file extension used for sports sessions records developed by [Garmin](https://www.garmin.com/).
 The sports sessions are recorded by Garmin wearable devices (e.g. smartwatch) and are in a XML format.

 # References (cycling and running activities)

 I. Jr. Fister, S. Rauter, D. Fister, I. Fister.
 [A collection of sport activity datasets with an emphasis on powermeter data](http://iztok-jr-fister.eu/static/publications/206.pdf).
 Technical report, University of Maribor, 2017.

+# Further reading

+Rauter, Samo, Iztok Fister, and Iztok Fister Jr. "How to deal with sports activity datasets for data mining and analysis: Some tips and future challenges."
+International Journal of Advanced Pervasive and Ubiquitous Computing (IJAPUC) 7.2 (2015): 27-37.

 # License